dominiccarrano/ee-120-labs/README.md

 # ee-120-labs
-Python virtual labs based on the Jupyter Notebook developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.
+Python virtual labs implemented via Jupyter Notebook developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.

 ## About

-Our paper summarizing this work has been accepted to the *2020 International Conference on Higher Education Advances*.
-A prepublication version is available online [here](https://dominiccarrano.github.io/files/SelfContainedJupyterNotebookLabs.pdf).
+We presented our labs at the *2020 International Conference on Higher Education Advances*.
+The paper is available online [here](http://headconf.org/wp-content/uploads/pdfs/11308.pdf), and the presentation is available [here](https://drive.google.com/drive/folders/17B5A7IzlPZ4XTkwEH-Kr77HNkN9gyxgh?usp=sharing).

 The versions here are without solutions.
 If you're an educator at another institution and would like to use these in your course, contact Prof. Babak Ayazifar (ayazifar@berkeley.edu) about acquiring solutions.